lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 8.** It will answer our purpose to take notice, first, of the *terms* David uses, and then, secondly, press the *exhortation.* Of the terms he uses:

-1\.My *glory.* That is my *soul* (say some) because the spirit of a man is the glory of a man, whereby he is dignified and raised so much above the *brutes,* as to be but a "little lower than the angels, "nay, to be akin to God himself, "the Father of spirits."
+1\.
+My *glory.* That is my *soul* (say some) because the spirit of a man is the glory of a man, whereby he is dignified and raised so much above the *brutes,* as to be but a "little lower than the angels, "nay, to be akin to God himself, "the Father of spirits."
 My *musical skill,* say others, the glory of the artist above the unskilful; and that wherein David had the glory of excelling, as Jubal had of the first invention.
 My *tongue,* say others; for this is also the glory of a man above the dumb creatures, and the glory of a wise man above a fool.
 And as the tongue is the glory of a man, so the glory of the tongue is to glorify God.
 Praise is the glory of all other uses to which the tongue is employed; and the tongue is, in the body, that "temple of the Holy Ghost, "what the silver trumpet was in the temple of Solomon; to sound the high praises of God, and express the raised affections of our souls.

 2\. *Awake, psaltery and harp.* The one for a psalm, the other for a spiritual song or hymn; that is to say, all my musical instruments and skill I will employ in and consecrate to the glory of him who "puts new songs into my mouth."
 He first teaches my fingers to fight, and then to play the *epinikion,* or song of triumph.
 Sound, then, my psaltery and harp, emulous of those that are around the throne above; your melody can soften my cares, lay my fears, and turn my *cave* into a *choir.* As to these instruments in the worship of God, they were doubtless allowed to David, and to the church in his time.
 They were agreeable to the state of that church and people, who were led very much by their senses; and whose infant and less discerning condition made it needful for the natural man to have something to fasten upon and be entertained with in the worship of God and to sweeten and take off from the labour and burden of that service.
 But as the gospel worship and appointments are a more spiritual, pleasant, and reasonable service, and need them less, so in the gospel institution we find no footsteps of them; and we know who first brought them into the church, as well as who first brought them into the world.
 It is not my business here to dispute this matter; and he must at any time do it but indifferently, whose inclination is against him all the while, and whose genius tempts him to wish himself solidly confuted in all he can advance.
 But since I find these instruments in my text, and since the sound of such texts as these is made use of to turn the public worship so frequently into concerts of music, I shall leave them with this remark: that to let them alone, especially in public worship, though one thought them tolerable, has a much better grace with it than to declare them "sorely displeasing to God, and that they filthily defile his holy house and place of prayer."

 3\. *I myself will awake early.* And without this, all the rest have been an empty sound; there would have been no melody to the Lord, whatsoever good music he might have made to himself.
 He would not put God off with a sacrifice of mere air.
 He summons the attendance of all his powers.
 Himself is the offering; and his music plays to the sacrifice, as it goes up in holy affections and spiritual joys; and unless these accompany the song, the mere breath of an organ, or the trembling of the strings of an harp is as good devotion and less offensive to God.
 Consider the *nature and excellency of the duty.* Singing psalms is a compound of several other duties.
 It contains prayer to a very great advantage: the stretch of the voice does humour and lead on the earnest reaching of the mind after the desired blessing.
 It is the very element and breath of praise; and the apostle tells us that "teaching and admonishing one another" is performed in singing "psalms and hymns and spiritual songs."
 For when we sing of *judgment,* it is awakening to sinners; and when we sing of *mercy,* it is comforting to all.
 Meditation cannot have a better help.
 The solemn movement of the time gives room for the mind to compass the full sense of the matter, and to impress it deep; and while the tongue is making the *pause,* the heart may make the *elevation.* In short, it gives an accent to all duty; it is the music of all other ordinances; it is adapted and suited to all circumstances; as appears from the psalms composed upon all occasions and subjects, doctrinal, prophetical, oratory, and historical; of praise and prayer, of grief and joy, in the penitential and complaining, in the triumphal and rejoicing; as if singing of psalms could stand for everything, and, like the manna in the wilderness, gives a taste of all the other food we enjoy in the house of God.

-Benjamin Grosvenor, D.D.
-(1675-1758), in "An Exhortation to the *Duty of Singing, " Eastcheap Lectures,* 1810.
+Benjamin Grosvenor, D. D. (1675-1758), in "An Exhortation to the *Duty of Singing, " Eastcheap Lectures,* 1810.

 **Verse 8.** The *psaltery* was a stringed instrument, usually with twelve strings, and played with the fingers.
 The *harp* or lyre was a stringed instrument, usually consisting of ten strings.
 Josephus says that it was struck or played with a key.
 It appears, however, that it was sometimes played with the fingers. *Albert Barnes.*

 **Verse 9.** *I will praise thee, O Lord, among the people.* The Spirit of God who indited this scripture, made his penman know that the Gentiles should have the use of his Psalms. *David Dickson.*

 **Verse 9.** *The people—the nations.* The Hebrew church was neither called nor qualified to be a missionary society, but it never ceased to desire and hope for the conversion of the nations.
 This is seen in those passages in which the psalmists betray a consciousness that they shall one day have all the world for auditors.
 How boldly does David exclaim, *I will sing unto thee among the nations.* In the same spirit, a later psalmist summons the church to lift up her voice, so that all the nations may hear her recital of the Lord's mighty acts: *O give thanks unto the Lord; call upon his name: make known his deeds among the people.* Ps 105:1.
 The full import of this class of texts is often hidden from the English reader by the circumstance that our translators have hardly ever used the word *people* in its plural form.
 Twice in the Revelation they venture to write *peoples;* everywhere else the singular form has to do duty for both numbers; so that in not a few passages the sense is greatly obscured to those who have no access either to the original or to other versions.
 In the Psalms, in particular, the mention of the Gentiles is more frequent than the English reader is made aware of.
 It is to be observed, moreover, that in addition to this strain of indirect prediction, the conversion of the world is articulately celebrated in many glorious Psalms.
-Indeed, so numerous are these, and so generally distributed over the centuries between David and Ezra, that it would seem that at no time during the long history of inspired Psalmody, did the Spirit cease to indite new songs in which the children of Zion might give utterance to their world embracing hopes. *William Binnie, D.D., in "The Psalms: their History, Teachings, and Use, "* 1870.
+Indeed, so numerous are these, and so generally distributed over the centuries between David and Ezra, that it would seem that at no time during the long history of inspired Psalmody, did the Spirit cease to indite new songs in which the children of Zion might give utterance to their world embracing hopes. *William Binnie, D. D., in "The Psalms: their History, Teachings, and Use, "* 1870.

 **Verses 10-11.** A hard and ungrateful heart beholds even in prosperity only isolated drops of divine grace; but a grateful one like David's, though chased by persecutors, and striking the harp in the gloom of a cave, looks upon the mercy and faithfulness of God as a mighty ocean, waving and heaving from the earth to the clouds, and from the clouds to the earth again. *Agustus F. Tholuck.*